I began this month’s e-newsletter originally this way:

 The idea was desperate; time was vanishing; Haynes began experimenting, using the thrust levers to raise the right side of the plane and to steer the plane by idling one side of the plane while boosting the other, alternating idle and thrust on each side of the plane.
-Twenty minutes after the initial explosion, Haynes and his crew had restored a measure of control to the uncontrollable plane and began inventing a way to land the plane in Sioux City, Iowa.
+Twenty minutes after the initial explosion, Haynes and his crew had restored a measure of control to the uncontrollable plane and began planning to land the plane in Sioux City, Iowa.

 A few short minutes after using the thrust levers to keep the plane lever and steer the plane from side to side, the plane began to pitch up and down, normal enough to manage with hydraulics, impossible without.
 Again Haynes had only the thrust levers and only minutes to think through…he could increase the speed of the plane on the downhill – a DC-10’s engines are under the wing – to thrust the nose of the plane up.
 Completely counter intuitive to then also brake on the uphill.
 “When the nose started up and the air speed started to fall, and then you had to close the throttles, that wasn’t very easy to do.
 You felt like you were going to fall out of the sky.”

 But it worked.
-Then Haynes and his crew had to improvise how to land with no way to control their rate of descent (no hydraulics – no elevators on the tail wing).
-They used the thrust levers to make long slow circles over the airport, jettisoning fuel in a heroic feat of airmanship, landing the plane in the middle of the runway, wheels down and nose up.
+Then Haynes and his crew had to invent how to land with no way to control their rate of descent (no hydraulics – no elevators on the tail wing).
+They used the thrusting levers to make long slow circles over the airport, jettisoning fuel in a heroic feat of airmanship, landing the plane in the middle of the runway, wheels down and nose up.

 [Because the pilots had no hydraulics, no control over the speed of the plane as it landed, the plane still skidded off the tarmac and broke up in a cornfield.
 The toxic smoke from a fire in the fuselage killed 112 passengers, thought the relentlessly quick thinking of the flight crew meant 184 passengers survived.]

 The post-flight analysis of the 34 minutes of communications among the flight crew between the explosion and the touchdown revealed that the pilots were processing thirty pieces of information per minute (the normal is 10) with peaks of nearly sixty per minute.
-How did Haynes and his crew take new (disastrous) information in second by second, focusing only on the data relevant to the emergency while simultaneously keeping their minds open to improvising options that hadn’t even been invented yet, keeping their minds open to input from each other, recalibrating decisions moment by moment until the moment the plane landed?
-[We learn later in the book this United Airlines crew had been trained in the Cockpit Resource Management protocol mentioned in Reflections.]
+How did Haynes and his crew take new (disastrous) information in second by second, focusing only on the data relevant to the emergency while simultaneously keeping their minds open to improvising options that hadn’t ever been invented yet, keeping their minds open to input from each other, recalibrating decisions moment by moment until the moment the plane landed?
+[We learn later in the book this United Airlines crew had been trained in the Cockpit Resource Management protocol mentioned in Reflections.)

 Lehrer describes the processes of the brain this way: “The pre-frontal cortex can take an abstract principle – the physics of engine thrust – and apply it an unfamiliar context to come up with an entirely original solution.
 Haynes could model the aerodynamics in his mind and imagine his engines correcting the plane’s steep bank to the right.

 “The pre-frontal cortex can manipulate and analyze information in working memory, working with all the information streaming in from other cortical areas [from the body and emotional processing centers, too].
 It can determine what information, if any, is relevant to the problem it’s trying to solve.
-It can re-structure information and make creative associations as seemingly unrelated sensations and ideas overlap.
+It can re-structure information and make creative association as seemingly unrelated sensations and ideas overlap.
 That’s why Haynes could think about thrust levers while simultaneously thinking about how to turn the plane.
 Once this overlapping of ideas occurs, cortical cells start to form connections that have never existed before, wiring themselves into entirely new networks.
 And then, after the insight has been generated, the prefrontal cortex is able to identify it: you immediately realize that this is the answer you’ve been searching for.
 “I don’t know where the idea for differential thrust came from, Haynes says.
 It just occurred to me, all of a sudden, out of nowhere.
 I’m no genius, but a crisis like that sure can sharpen the mind.”